We seek to enhance the value each person has in a community that nurtures success and fosters social equity.

 Because of the immigrant makeup of San José, ConXión is sensitive to the special cultural and language needs of monolingual and bilingual participants.
 We do not discriminate based upon race, class, gender, ethnicity, age, disability or sexual orientation.
 Ninety-five percent of our staff speak, read, and write Spanish.

-New Name, New Brand: In 2014 realizing our potential outreached to the greater community and the need to verify our selves more clearly and to create new fresh messages about our Vision and Mission to the community.
-Carlos Pérez the agencies creative director, known for being the artist that in 1977 drew the Apple Logo.
+In 2014, realizing our potential outreach to the greater community and the need to verify ourselves more clearly to it, we decided to create a new message about our Vision and Mission.
+Carlos Pérez, the agencies creative director, known for being the artist that in 1977 designed the Apple Logo.
 He was also a member of the original marketing communications team for Apple Computers, Inc.